mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter5.md

 }
 ```

 You may not immediately recognize all of the code you just added, so let's break it down.
 First, we grab the current user's id by calling into ASP.NET Identity with `User.Identity.GetUserId()`.
-With the user's id, we call the funciton we created earlier in this chapter (`GetBiographyAsync()`) to load the user's biography.
+With the user's id, we call the function we created earlier in this chapter (`GetBiographyAsync()`) to load the user's biography.

 The retrieved biography is then used to construct a model passed back to the Update Biography view.

 #### **Step 6:** Add a "Your biography was updated" message to *ManageController.cs*

-Now that we have the Update Biography view showing a user's biography, let's start planning what happens when a user's biogrpahy is updated.
+Now that we have the Update Biography view showing a user's biography, let's start planning what happens when a user's biography is updated.

 When the biography is updated, the POST controller action will be called and the user will be redirected back to the Manage\Index view.
 We'll get to this next.

 When you return to the Manage\Index view, a message reading, "Your biography was updated" is also displayed.
 This is done by passing a specially-formatted query string value back to the view via the `ManageMessageId` enum.

-Update the enum's values to include a value for `UpdateBiographySuccess`.
+Update the enum to include a value for `UpdateBiographySuccess`.

 > **NOTE** You may have trouble finding the enum declaration because it's hidden behind a collapsed region labeled *Helpers*.
 Scroll down to the bottom of the *ManageController.cs* class to find the region.
 Expand it and you'll be able to locate the enum.